 Regarding my tutoring philosophy: as a tutor, I believe that the most important way to help my students understand their material better is by simply being there for them every step of the way.
 This way, students can feel comfortable making and consequently recognizing their common mistakes, which we can then work on to eventually fully grasp the material.
 I recognize that each person is unique and learns differently, and so I always try various learning methods to find the best technique for an individual's specific learning style that allows them to succeed the most.

-University of Illinois at Chicago - Current Undergrad, Political Science, Biology
+Undergraduate Degree: University of Illinois at Chicago - Current Undergrad, Political Science, Biology

 ACT Composite: 34